When browsing the Discogs Database, the main pages you will encounter are Artist, Label, and Release pages.

 Buy and Sell options

-On the right side of a Release page, you will see the “Buy a copy” and “Sell a copy” buttons:
+On the right side of a Release page, you will see the “Shop Now” and “Sell a copy” buttons:

 If you select “Sell a copy” from a Master Release page, you will be asked to confirm the exact version you want to sell.